Stevey8/sigma-spend/README.md

 # personal-finance

-# Define the markdown content from the document
-markdown_content = """# 📊 Personal Finance App - Tech Stack Overview

 ## ✨ Goal

 A simple, scalable personal finance app for daily use on iPhone – accessible anytime, supports manual entry of spending data, and enables backend-powered data analysis with Python.